weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 9: Lower Bound of Circuit Size
+>
+> We proved a circuit-size lower bound by applying the representation length of circuits.
+The slides are [here](assets/pdf/cs3120-class9-ink.pdf).
+>
+> Feb 11, 2025

+{: .announce-title}
 > Class 8: Circuit Size, Representing Circuits
 >
 > We went over Problem 1 of PS1.
 Then, we defined the circuit size classes and discussed the representation of circuits.
 The slides are [here](assets/pdf/cs3120-class8-ink.pdf).